Changissnz/selfinterest/README.md

 one concept.
 When some human beings arrive at the conclusion that an artificial axiom no longer serves its individuation, specifically those human beings' preferences for a specific matter, then the artificial axiom becomes more of a principle of exceptions.
 A principle of exceptions does not contain the individuation.
-Such principles are broken, out of their enabling spontaneous alternatives in certain matters, and other artificial axioms take precedence in decision-making.
+Such principles can break in expression, out of their enabling spontaneous alternatives in certain matters, to let other artificial axioms take precedence in decision-making.
 The term opponents use for those that operate by a principle of exceptions is "hypocrisy".
 It has already been stated in this text that the artificial axiom is not an autocorrecting tool.
 This discussion serves to illustrate some more on that statement; the artificial axiom could be a principle of exceptions never leading to any meaningful consensus.
-So besides from the fact that the artificial axiom is not something that is, for the sentient being, will-less, the sentient being cannot have their actions reliably justified by the artificial axiom.
+So besides from the fact that the artificial axiom is not something that is, for the sentient being, will-less, the sentient being cannot have their actions constantly justified by the artificial axiom.